parvez94/Oakberry/README.md

 #### Typography

-I have used Popins & Source Sans 3 fonts.
+I have used Poppins & Source Sans 3 fonts.

 #### Icons